Exploding head syndrome

 7.The Stone Man Syndrome (Fibrodysplasia Ossificans Progressiva)

-Gene mutations lead to progressive fibrosis - calcification of the connective tissue of the whole body, making the body stiff and twisted like a living statue.
-There is currently no effective treatment for this disease.
+Gene mutations cause progressive fibrosis, which is the calcification of the connective tissue throughout the entire body.
+This calcification causes the body to become rigid and contorted, much like a living statue.
+At the moment, there is no treatment that is proven to be effective for this disease.

 8.Polydactylism